mvace/eatplanzy/README.md

     Recipe creators can easily edit and update their recipes to share new insights or improvements.

+- API Access:

+    The platform provides a RESTful API, allowing users to interact programmatically with the recipes.
+Users can retrieve the list of all recipes, view detailed information about a specific recipe, and manage (create, update, delete) their own recipes.

 ## How It Works
 - Recipe Exploration: